solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 This proposal introduces two new concepts to the Solana runtime.

-- Receipts, a deterministic encoding of state changes induced by a transaction;
+- TransactionReceiptData, a deterministic encoding of state changes induced by a transaction;
 - The receipt tree, a commitment scheme over all transaction receipts in a block.

 ## New Terminology

-Receipt: A deterministic encoding of state changes induced by a transaction that includes the status and a message hash of the transaction.
+TransactionReceiptData: A deterministic encoding of state changes induced by a transaction that includes the version, the status and a message hash of the transaction.

 Receipt Tree: A commitment scheme over all transaction receipts in a slot.